klychliiev/Meduzzen_AI_Internship/README.md

 # <b> Meduzzen & U2D AI Internship </b><br>
 ## Projects Overview
-I'd like to try my hand at all three challenges (NLP, email classification/extraction and object detection), but as a computational limguistics student I am particulary interested in NLP.
+I'd like to try my hand at all three challenges (NLP, email classification/extraction and object detection), but as a computational limguistics student I am particularly interested in NLP.
 ### NLP <br>

 Below is the list of Python modules I use in my work as a computational linguist.
 However, not all of them fit our requirements for this Internship, particularly, due to the limited number of supported languages.